jinujd/crudman-nestjs/README.md

 # Look at headers for pagination/meta and body for CSV rows
 ```

+Optional Excel (.xlsx):
+- Install at app level: `npm i exceljs`
+- Request with `x-content-type: excel` to download an .xlsx file.
+- If not installed, the API responds with a JSON error explaining to install `exceljs`.

 - Bulk operations (preview):
   - `POST /{section}/bulk/import` – accepts JSON array or CSV (when `x-content-type: csv`).
 Options include:
     - `recordSelectionField` (default from section or `id`)